Ron Terpening: Cloud Cover

+Literary Fiction

+The Hornets' Nest of Our Desires

+The author's latest publication, The Hornets' Nest of Our Desires: The Artie Crenshaw Trilogy (August 2023), contains revised editions of The Turning and In Light's Delay, along with The Echoes of Our Two Hearts, previously unpublished.
+The trilogy follows Artie Crenshaw as he embarks on a journey of self-discovery from a summer romance in a small Oregon town in 1962, to his college years abroad in Italy and later in Mexico, to his failed marriage and its aftermath in the 1970s.
+Along the way, from Berkeley to Chicago and on to New York, Artie and the girl he loves navigate the challenges of love, loss, and identity.

 In an interview conducted by Contemporary Authors, Terpening said: “My desire to create imaginary worlds through fiction springs, as I suspect it does for most writers, from a love of reading.
 From early grade school years, when I was given my first books (most still in my library today) and when I lived one house away from the public library in Gresham, Oregon (where I spent most of my free time), to the present, when I teach Italian literature for a living, my addiction has been not to candy, rock 'n' roll, TV, drugs, sex, or gambling, but to the book—both as an artifact and as a source of delight, a distraction from the constraints of life.
 A good book carries you away and never lets you down.”

 Terpening has also reviewed over 200 novels (mostly suspense) for Library Journal.